Brazilian passport

-Brazilian passport (Passaporte brasileiro) is the official document for foreign travel issued by the federal government, through the Federal Police.
+Brazilian passport (Passaporte brasileiro) is the official document for foreign travel issued by the Ministry of Foreign Affairs, through the Federal Police.

 A new model was officially introduced in July 2015 that complies with both Mercosul and ICAO standards, and bring a new biometric cryptography method, and replaces the last model, from 2010.
 The new passport is valid for 10 years.

 As a general rule, Brazilian passports are valid for ten years from the date of issue.
 They cannot be renewed: a new passport must be obtained when the previous one has expired or a minimum validity period is required by the country to be visited.
 If a passport is lost, the replacement will be valid only for 5 or 4 years from the date of issuance.
 If lost and replaced again the validity of the same is 2 years.

 Brazilian passports can be ordered by mail only if is a renewal.
 The first issuance of a passport must be done in person at the Brazilian consulate that has jurisdiction over the person's residence in a foreign country.
 The instructions say that whether applying for a "new" passport or a "renewal", the same application is used.

 Brazilian citizens do not need a passport when traveling to most other South American countries (Argentina, Bolivia, Chile, Colombia, Ecuador, Peru, Paraguay, Uruguay, Venezuela).
 For these countries, they may use just their domestic identification cards.

 Prior to July 2015, the Federal Police Department issued passports valid for five years, but now passports are only issued with five years of validity if it is a replacement for a lost passport.
 It was extended from five to ten years.

 According to the Henley Passport Index, in 2025, the Brazilian passport allows visa-free access to 170 countries, making it the 16th strongest passport in the world and the second in Latin America, tied with Argentina.